JustCarmen/webtrees-simple-menu/README.md

 Would you like to have an easy solution to add an extra mainmenu item and page to your webtrees installation?
 Here it is!

 With this module you can set a new menu item and page.
 It is a simple module, without fancy extras.
 It is developped to quickly add a new menu item and page to webtrees, that is it.
-It does not provide the abbility to add submenu items.
+It does not provide the abbility to add submenu items or different pages per language.

 Installation & upgrading
 ------------------------